Zabooby/mpv-config/README.md

 * Adjust any settings in [mpv.conf](https://github.com/Zabooby/mpv-config/blob/main/portable_config/mpv.conf) to fit your system's specs.
 * You're done.
 Go watch some videos!

-After following the steps above (without any optional steps), your mpv folder should have this structure (on Windows):
+After following the steps above (without any optional steps), your mpv folder should have the following structure:

 ## File Structure (on Windows)